raescano/sassy-base/README.md

 # sassy-base
-I forgot to put this on there[demo](https://raescano.github.io/sassy-base/) This is my updated art 258 personal css framework
+I forgot to put this on there but here's my sassy base boi [demo](https://raescano.github.io/sassy-base/)